 He tried to recover by pushing off his stuck leg but instead fell forward and landed on his face.
 He looked down, in shock I think, then looked up at me with an alarmed look on his face.
 This is the moment I saw what happened to his face.
 His mouth was cut up and he had blood over half his face.

-Quickly, I put down the camera, then inexplicably starting laughing so hard, I was crying.
+Quickly, I put down the camera, then inexplicably started laughing so hard, that I was crying.